aborrero/ral-arturo.org/_posts/2018-09-12-dhcp-static-route.md

 dhcp-option=option:classless-static-route,172.16.0.0/21,10.0.0.253
 ```

-For my initial tests of this config I was simply doing requesting to refresh the
+For theinitial tests of this config I was simply refreshing the lease from the client DHCP side.
-lease from the client DHCP.
-This got my new static route online, but if in the
+This got my new static route online.
+But, and here comes the interesting part, in the case of a
-case of a reboot, the client DHCP would not get the default route.
+reboot, the DHCP client would not add the default route to the local configuration.
+The different
-The different behaviour is documented in `dhclient-script(8)`.
+behaviour is documented in `dhclient-script(8)`.
+So, apparently refreshing the lease and doing a
+full machine reboot are completely different situations from the DHCP client point of view.

 To try something similar to a reboot situation, I had to use this command:
 ```